chrisUsick/roundtrip_xml/readme.md

  4. The final output is a ROXML class which can be turned directly into XML.

 Read the class documentation to get more detailed descriptions of the classes.

+# Auto-refactoring functionality
+This is a prototype feature.

+## process

+ 1. ROXML class to a hash format
+ 2. calculate the differences of all elements
+ 3. extract similarities
+ 4. write sub-classes
+ 5. re-write DSL to utilize sub classes.

+The main task takes in a group of DSL files to refactor.
+It will write the sub-classes to a file in the same directory, and modify the DSL files.